Electric & Vehicles, EV Charging and High Efficiency Vehicle Parking

 • $0.14/kWh from 8pm – 8am, Monday-Sunday

 • $3.00/hour overstay fee when the vehicle is fully charged, after a 45 min grace period.
-To facilitate overnight charging, the overstay fee is not in effect Monday-Sunday, 8pm – 8am. *
+To facilitate overnight charging, the overstay fee is not in effect Monday-Sunday, 8pm - 8am, with the exception of the station at the Williams Inn where overnight charging should be preferentially available to guests. *

 *NOTE: You can set notifications on the ChargePoint app to track your vehicle's charging progress.
 Please contact Tanja Srebotnjak at [email protected] for questions or issues concerning the overstay fee.

-The rates will apply to all of the college’s ChargePoint charging stations.
+The rates will apply to all of the college’s ChargePoint charging stations that are not for exclusive use by Facilities.

-The college is committed to supporting clean transportation.
-The fees are below current market rates for public EV charging in our area and will help the college to continue offering and expanding workplace electric vehicle charging.
+The college is committed to supporting clean transportation and our charging service fees remain below current market rates for public EV charging in our area and will help the college to continue offering and expanding workplace electric vehicle charging.

 Charging Station Expansion